To be useful to your business, CRM data must have two essential qualities: accuracy and accessibility.

-Proofreading and fact checking does take extra time.
+Proofreading and fact-checking do take extra time.
 However, it takes far less time than it does to go through after the fact and try to correct the record.
 It can also save embarrassment and lost opportunities.

 Knowing how the CRM search function operates can help you understand why accuracy and standardization are so important.
 When you search through CRM data, the point is to get the most relevant information as quickly as possible.
 You don’t want to have to scroll through pages of results, you just want the data.

-To that end, CRM searches are very specific, and provide you with exactly what you ask for.
+To that end, CRM searches are very specific and provide you with precisely what you are asking for.
 Where a Google search for John Smith may include alternate spellings like Jonn and Smyth, a CRM data search will not.
-There are simply too many variables, and the system would have to deliver you too much information at one time–making the system cumbersome at best.
+There are simply too many variables, and the system would have to deliver you too much information simultaneously, making the system cumbersome at best.